kylewelsby/thriva-code-challenge/NOTES.md

 I have finished the initial project setup with a few disruptions, committed to GitHub.

 Taking a break, and My next session, I'll be looking at getting the project look and feel wired up.

+## 2020-08-24 09:30:00

+Going to be honest, I only seen the Zeplin designs for now with the assumption to implement the functionality of the designs from start to finish in the best of my understanding.

+It was not until just now where I relalised email invitation email had a codebase attachment until now containing a bunch of isolated challenges.

+Now I am abandoning this attempt and re-starting the code-challenge with the new found information